-The purpose of this foreword is to provide the reader with an easily understandable guide to the most significant financial matters reported in the Accounts.
-This foreword also acts as the Council's Annual Report, which highlights the major influences on the Council's expenditure and income and comments on the Council's overall financial position and performance against the Corporate Plan.
+The purpose of this foreword is to provide the reader with an easy to understand guide to the most significant financial matters reported in the Accounts.
+This foreword also acts as the Council's Annual Report, which highlights the major influences on the Council's spending and comments on the Council's overall financial position and performance against the Corporate Plan.